 There are two schools of thought on how this will evolve with one being the ruling will be replicated in all other distances in time.
 The other that this doesn’t suit the nature of all races and would not be applied.
 Drafting in a race where you have first timers on mountain bikes alongside semi-pros on carbon bullets does not seem in the best interests of the sport.
 At Trivelo we hope they keep drafting out of local and longer distances allowing the use of TT bikes which seems to be more in keeping with the nature of how the sport has grown up.
 If the ruling is applied unfortunately it means all TT bikes would be limited to your local time trial events.
 A poor destiny for such a fine piece of kit.

-About the author – Billy is the founder of Trivelo Bikes and a seasoned triathlete although struggling to improve on those PBs year on year and the very proud owner of a Cannondale TT he plans to race in 2016.
+About the author – Billy is the founder of Trivelo Bikes and a seasoned triathlete although struggling to improve on those PBs year on year and the very proud owner of a Cannondale TT.